lokimx88/reGodot/README.md

 6. ugly samples using C++ are in "platform/settings.cpp"

 todo:
-1. Currently, buitin Chinese font is shown as nonsense symbol godot v4 will use icu4c.
+1. Currently, buitin Chinese font is shown as nonsense symbol<br>
+   godot v4 will use icu4c.
 I hope it can load fonts more efficiently.
 3. others